This is part of a series on the greatest players in the history of a franchise based on the advanced statistic called WAR (Wins Above Replacement).

 6. Red Faber

-Faber’s method of throwing his signature pitch, the spitball, was unique and he used it to win 254 games and earn a place in the Hall of Fame.
+Faber had a unique manner of throwing his signature pitch, the spitball, which helped him win 254 games and earn a place in the Hall of Fame.

 5. Big Ed Walsh

 “If Ed Walsh was not the greatest pitcher who ever lived, he was certainly the most valuable in his prime.
 He could pitch as well as anyone.
 But he had tremendous added value because his great strength allowed him to pitch out of turn and save a whole raft of games for other pitchers.” — Johnny Evers

 Collins had cartoonishly large ears, a prominent adam’s apple, sunken chin, and a long face.
 His smile curled up at the corners in a way that made him look unintentionally sinister.
 He had large lips and a bulbous nose, in fact it appeared as if everything on his head was big.
 That must have included what was in his head.

 A college man, Collins was smart, intuitive, and some would say, scheming.
 Collins went directly from Columbia University to professional baseball, and he shot quickly to the big leagues, where he was so brash he earned the nickname “Cocky.”
 He was a baseball nut, loved the game.
 He was also a tremendous competitor who led six teams to the World Series.

 As a player, Collins was very fast and athletic with boundless energy.
 Everywhere Eddie went on a baseball field, he ran.
 He choked up on the bat and hit the ball to the opposite field more than he pulled it.
 He was overshadowed as an offensive force because he arrived in the league almost precisely when Ty Cobb and Tris Speaker did.
 Cobb was born in December of 1886, Collins was born five months later, and Speaker was born the following April.
 They played in the American League together for 22 years, the last season as teammates.